Npm left-pad incident: Removal

 After Koçulu expressed his disappointment with npm, Inc.'s decision and stated that he no longer wished to be part of the platform, Schlueter provided him with a command that would delete all 273 modules that he had registered.
 Koçulu executed the command on March 22, 2016, removing every package he had previously released. left-pad was one of the packages that was "unpublished", rendering it no longer publicly accessible on npm.
 The left-pad software project and contents remained available on GitHub.

 Users attempting to build or install any JavaScript project that used left-pad as a dependency (including dependents such as Babel or Webpack) received a 404 error that caused the process to fail.
-Among the software technology corporations that used the package were Meta Platforms, PayPal, Netflix, Spotify—and Kik Interactive.
+Among the software technology corporations that used the package were Meta Platforms, PayPal, Netflix, Spotify, and Kik Interactive itself.

 Aftermath

 Immediate effects

 An hour after he deleted the packages, Koçulu published a post on Medium ("I've Just Liberated My Modules"), explaining that he had unpublished his software projects from npm to protest corporate interests in free and open-source software.

 Soon after the deletion, other software developers began to post a flood of complaints, reactions, and workarounds on the project's Git issue tracking system.

 Maintainers of open-source projects, including Babel, released hotfixes to remove the dependencies that Koçulu had unpublished.
 Several of Koçulu's other package names were quickly taken over by newly published packages.
 For example, another developer recreated the left-pad package—but released it as version 1.0.0.
 Since Koçulu published his as version 0.0.3, users continued to encounter problems.

-Around two hours after the original left-pad package was removed, npm manually "un-un-published" the original 0.0.3 version by restoring a backup.
+Around two hours after the original left-pad package was removed, npm manually restored the original 0.0.3 version by restoring a backup.
 Laurie Voss, chief technology officer of npm, wrote that the company "picked the needs of the many" despite internal disagreements about whether the action was "the right call".